Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Splitting the Profit

-\paragraph{Splitting the \LQD profit.} We now formally define our scheme of splitting the \LQD profit.
-Consider phase $i$.
-Let $o^i$ be the number of packets that \LQD transmits in the $i$-th phase from queues $q \in\calQ^{\tau_{i}}$ with $e_q > 0$ and let $n^i$ be the number of packets transmitted by \LQD in phase $i$ from all other queues.
+We therefore split $\LQD^i$ into two parts: Let $o^i$ be the number of packets that \LQD transmits in the $i$-th phase from queues $q$ with $\tau_i\ge t_q$ and $e_q > 0$, and let $n^i$ be the number of packets transmitted by \LQD in phase $i$ from all other queues, i.e., from queues that either overflow after phase $i$ or no \OPT-extra packet is transmitted from them.
 Note that $\LQD^i = o^i + n^i$.